AKushWarrior/steel_crypt/README.md

 * Use in production AT YOUR OWN RISK.
 * This is a work-in-progress, but will be actively maintained.
 * Please file feature requests and bugs at the [issue tracker][tracker].
+* I'm busy, so file a PR for new features if possible...

 [tracker]: https://github.com/AKushWarrior/steel_crypt/issues